sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 lang: en
 author: "Rachel Muston and Guillaume Charest"
 date: "2020-11-20"
-excerpt: ""
+excerpt: "FWD50 looked very different this year.
+But there was still a lot of passion and will to continuously improve governement!"
 ---
 <!--markdownlint-disable MD033-->

 FWD50 looked very different this year.
+From Nov 3-9, attendees and presenters joined the conference virtually, trading the magnificent [Pavillon Abeerdeen](https://ottawa.ca/en/lansdowne#h3) for their couches and home offices.
+The virtual platform used was [Grip](https://grip.events/), which provided agenda information and the ability for the user to build up their schedule to maximize their time for the four-day conference.

+Each session had a [Vimeo](https://vimeo.com) channel where folks could watch the sessions with closed captioning and workshops used dedicated [Zoom](https://zoom.us/) rooms to provide interactives features to the participants.

-From Nov 3-9, attendees and presenters joined the conference virtually from their couches and home offices.  vimeo, and zoom.
-Each session had a vimeo channel where folks could watch with live transcription (using x software).
-The text chat feature for each session allowed participants to share information with each other and ask questions.
-In each session there was an opportunity to tag a presenter to ask to network with them later to learn more and there were virtual break out rooms where you could bump into friends and new acquaintances alike to have the sort of spontaneous conversations that happen at in-person conferences.
-The tech used to create those virtual rooms is x and x.
+On the side of each session display, a text chat feature allowed participants to share information with each other and ask questions, which opened up really interesting discussions and further improved networking opportunities.

+During each session, there was also an opportunity for the users to tag a presenter to ask to network with them later.

+Outside the main platform, there were virtual break out rooms where the participants could move their avatar to bump into friends and new acquaintances alike and have the sort of spontaneous conversations that happen at in-person conferences.
+The services used to create those virtual rooms were [Kumospace](https://www.kumospace.com/) and [Wonder](https://www.wonder.me/).

 The FWD50 team were very upfront at the beginning to say that there will likely be some hiccups along the way, and while there was one or two minor ones, the conference went very smoothly.

-And the good news is that while a paid ticket was required to attend, a lot of content is freely available.
+And the good news is that while a paid ticket was required to attend, a lot of content was and still is freely available.

 Some of the presenters have made their presentations or details of their presentation open: